uonai/Fortunae/README.md

 #### General Setup

 You should decide between whether you are tracking your finances weekly or monthly and adhere to this.
-Each record will reperesent that time frame and it will make record keeping dependable.
+Each record will represent that time frame and it will make record keeping dependable.

 #### Funds